AdobeDocs/experience-manager-65.en/help/assets/launch.md

 **To track Dynamic Media viewers using embed code**:

 1. Have a web page ready for embedding a Dynamic Media viewer.
-1. Obtain the embed code for Adobe Launch library by first logging in to Adobe Launch (see [Configuring Adobe Launch](#configuring-adobe-launch-for-the-integration)).
+1. Obtain the embed code for Experience Platform Launch library by first logging in to Experience Platform Launch (see [Configuring Experience Platform Launch](#configuring-adobe-launch-for-the-integration)).
 1. Click **[!UICONTROL Property]**, then click the **[!UICONTROL Environments]** tab.
 1. Pick up the Environment level that is relevant to the environment of the web page.
 Then, in the **[!UICONTROL Install]** column, click the box icon.
-1. **[!UICONTROL In the Web Install Instructions]** dialog box, copy the complete Adobe Launch library embed code, along with the surrounding `<script/>` tags.
+1. **[!UICONTROL In the Web Install Instructions]** dialog box, copy the complete Experience Platform Launch library embed code, along with the surrounding `<script/>` tags.

 ## Reference guide for the Dynamic Media Viewers extension {#reference-guide-for-the-dynamic-media-viewers-extension}

 ### About the Dynamic Media Viewers configuration {#about-the-dynamic-media-viewers-configuration}

-The Dynamic Media Viewer extension automatically integrates with the Adobe Launch library if all of the following conditions below are true:
+The Dynamic Media Viewer extension automatically integrates with the Experience Platform Launch library if all of the following conditions below are true:

-* Adobe Launch library global object ( `_satellite`) is present on the page.
+* Experience Platform Launch library global object ( `_satellite`) is present on the page.
 * The Dynamic Media Viewers extension function `_dmviewers_v001()` is defined on `_satellite`.

 * `config2=` viewer parameter is not specified, which means that viewer does not use legacy Analytics integration.

-Additionally, there is an option to explicitly disable Adobe Launch integration in the viewer by specifying `launch=0` parameter in the viewer's configuration.
+Additionally, there is an option to explicitly disable Experience Platform Launch integration in the viewer by specifying `launch=0` parameter in the viewer's configuration.
 The default value of this parameter is `1`.

 ### Configuring the Dynamic Media Viewers extension {#configuring-the-dynamic-media-viewers-extension}